FIRE DAMAGE RESTORATION IN MACOMB COUNTY, MI

 When a fire is extinguished, the danger isn’t over.
 Heat, smoke, soot, and water from firefighting efforts spread quickly—often affecting areas far beyond what visibly burned.

-In the hours following a fire, common risks include:
+In the first hours after a fire, conditions can change quickly if not addressed.
+Common risks include:

 Compromised structural components